InnerSourceCommons/InnerSourcePatterns/duplicated-projects.md

 e.g. Splunk.

 * 4 unique products have significant overlap.
 Discovered after inner sourcing.
-* This could apply to move than just inner sourcing situations
+* This could apply to more than just InnerSource situations

 ## Context
 * Multiple teams (doing inner source or not) are trying to tackle the same problem.